CHE-Monash/Myeloma-Model/README.md

 | 26 | LoT 6+ Chemotherapy Duration |
 | 27 | LoT 6+ Best Clinical Response |
 | 28 | LoT 6+ Treatment-free Interval |

+Please contact adam.irving@monash.edu with queries related to using the model, or if you find any bugs in the code.